There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

 Oracle Cloud ERP

 Founded in 1977, Oracle Corporation has been in business for almost as long as SAP.
-It began as a developer of relational database management software and eventually used its technology as the basis for the ERP solutions it introduced later.
+It began as a relational database management software developer and eventually used its technology as the basis for the ERP solutions it introduced later.

-Oracle ERP is part of the company’s E-Business Suite, which consists of numerous applications for a wide variety of business processes.
-Oracle EBS offers on-premise solutions while Oracle Cloud ERP provides various cloud applications.
+Oracle Fusion Cloud ERP is part of the company’s E-Business Suite, which consists of numerous applications for various business processes.
+Oracle EBS offers on-premise solutions, while Oracle Cloud ERP provides multiple cloud applications.

-For many larger organizations, the choice of ERP vendors comes down to Oracle ERP vs. SAP.
+For many larger organizations, the choice of ERP vendor comes down to Oracle Cloud ERP vs. SAP.
 Oracle and SAP together command a majority of the large-enterprise ERP market.
-But Oracle ERP isn’t just for large enterprises.
-Many smaller companies in niche markets have implemented Oracle ERP as well.
+But Oracle Fusion Cloud ERP isn’t just for large enterprises.
+Many smaller companies in niche markets have implemented Oracle Cloud ERP as well.

 Pros:

-Oracle ERP gets high marks for its flexibility and wide range of narrow-focus components that make it a favorite in niche markets.
-This flexibility means that most customers can implement only the functionalities they need to avoid deploying sprawling modules that go unused.
+Oracle Fusion Cloud ERP gets high marks for its flexibility and wide range of narrow-focus components, making it a favorite in niche markets.
+This flexibility means that most customers can implement only the functionalities they need to avoid deploying unused, sprawling modules.
 This option represents a clear advantage for Oracle vs. SAP and Microsoft Dynamics.

 Cons:

-The flip side of the catalog of components is that the choices can be bewildering.
-Sometimes it’s unclear which ones a particular business needs.
-That said, a good implementation partner with deep knowledge of Oracle ERP products can guide you to the right product mix.
+The flip side of the component catalog is that the choices can be bewildering.
+Sometimes, it’s unclear which ones a particular business needs.
+A good implementation partner with a deep knowledge of Oracle Cloud ERP products can guide you to the right product mix.

 Costs:

-Oracle ERP can be expensive to implement, depending on the number of components and the complexity of your business environment.
-However, a well-designed and well-implemented Oracle ERP solution will deliver rock-solid functionality and performance.
+Oracle Cloud ERP can be reasonably priced to implement, depending on the number of components and the complexity of your business environment.
+A well-designed and well-implemented Oracle Cloud ERP solution will deliver rock-solid functionality and performance.

-Most Oracle ERP customers are quite satisfied with the systems they ended up with and are committed to using and expanding their Oracle ERP systems.
-Oracle ERP is a good choice for medium- to large-sized organizations that need high flexibility and functionality to support their specific business processes.
+Most Oracle Fusion Cloud ERP customers are quite satisfied with the systems they ended up with and are committed to using and expanding their Oracle Cloud ERP systems.
+Oracle Cloud ERP is a good choice for medium- to large-sized organizations needing high flexibility and functionality to support their business processes.

 One of the most significant decisions a growing business will make is the tools it will use to get to the next level.
 For most enterprises, this means selecting the right ERP system.